joestubbs/coe379L-sp25/docs/unit02/project01_summary.rst

 ^^^^^^^^
 1. When using AI, make sure you understand what the generated code does.
 It's clear several people are using ChatGPT, etc., but some of you seemed to
-   Also, please say **please state exactly how you used it**.
+   Also, **please state exactly how you used it**.
+Do this by adding comments directly in the code (i.e., Jupyter notebook) describing what function/code blocks were generated, etc., by AI.
 We did not count off on Project 1 for this but we will be in future projects.

 2. Many people did not realize that they needed to treat columns with invalid values